 Wrap it up and endorse the company

 As you are finishing your story, end it in the present moment.
 As an example, you can say something like “…and this is why I was looking for jobs in the XXX world.
 When I started learning more about X Company, I knew it would be a great place for me to apply because of X, Y, and Z.”

 You may have other times in the interview to prove you were thoughtful in applying but why not say it here.
 It’s a great way to end your answer.

 If you stick to these few points, you will have a stellar answer to this question.
 This question sets the tone of what is to come in the interview so it is an important one to get right.

 Rehearse it with someone you know well and trust.
 Have them give you honest feedback on things you can say differently or if there is anything that was unclear.
-Practice a few times – the more you practice, the more you’re going to “know it cold”.
-Nerves may get to you on the day of the interview and those “rehearsals” (whether in front of a friend or the mirror) really come in handy!
+Practice a few times – the more you practice, the more comfortable and confident you will become.
+Nerves may get to you on the day of the interview and those rehearsals (whether in front of a friend or the mirror) really come in handy!